ajohnson1/ajohnson1.github.io/bobsonly.md

 ## 58 complete B-block peals

-I have found 68 sets of round B-blocks which together with some B-blocks exactly cover the extent in an odd number [39 to 69] of round blocks where the sixes can be rearranged to give 58 complete B-blocks.
+I have found 68 sets of round blocks which together with some B-blocks exactly cover the extent in an odd number [39 to 69] of round blocks where the sixes can be rearranged to give 58 complete B-blocks.
 Several sets of the blocks give peals, here are two together with some peals.

 ### 45 round blocks, signature: 50:11+99
 ```